StatistikStadtZuerich/sszvis/docs/style-guide/legends.md

 #### `linearColorScale.[labelFormat]`

 An optional formatter function for the end labels.
-Usually should be sszvis.format.number.
+Usually should be sszvis.formatNumber.

 ### Example - With custom labels